SysKitTeam/docs-bp/service-applications/search/search-running.md

 ---
-Title: Search Running
+title: Search Running
-Author: Matija Hanzic
+author: Matija Hanzic
-Description: Search Running best practices report by SPDocKit determines whether Search Service Applications are configured properly.
+description: Search Running best practices report by SPDocKit determines whether Search Service Applications are configured properly.
-Date: 20/6/17
+date: 20/6/17
 ---
-### Issue Description
+### Issue description

 This check determines whether Search Service Applications are configured properly.
 The SharePoint Search Service should be running, and each Search Service Application should have at least one crawl schedule configured.